Memorial Health Dwaine and Cynthia Willett Children's Hospital of Savannah

 The PGY3 night shift supervisor evaluates all patients admitted by the night shift intern and provides support and supervision.
 Night shift hours are 5:00pm – 6:30pm, Sunday through Thursday.

-Upper-level residents take weekend call either
+Upper-level residents take weekend call either:

-• Friday, 5:00pm – 6:30am and Sunday, 7:00am – 5:00pm
+a) Friday, 5:00pm to Saturday 6:30am, then Sunday, 7:00am – 5:00pm

-• Saturday, 6:30am, to Sunday, 7:00am
+b) Saturday, 6:30am to Sunday, 7:00am

 Upper levels have an average of 13 calls per year.